aws/aws-auto-scaling-custom-resource/README.md

 The next step is to verify that the API Gateway API is integrated with your backend system.

 1. Create the string that identifies the path to the custom resource through the API Gateway (the Resource ID).
 The Resource ID has the following syntax: `[OutputValue][identifier]`.
-   - The `OutputValue` is one of the HTTPS prefixes ("Prod" or "Preprod") from the `describe-stacks` output.
+   - The `OutputValue` is the "Prod" HTTPS prefix from the `describe-stacks` output.
    - The identifier is a string that identifies a scalable resource in your backend system (the value for *scalableTargetDimensionId* from step 1).
 Example showing “1-23456789” as the identifier in your backend system:
 `https://example.execute-api.us-west-2.amazonaws.com/prod/scalableTargetDimensions/1-23456789`